banana-bunch/inventory-app/README.md

 4. `npm run server-dev`
 5. In a seperate terminal, `npm run client-dev`

 ### Desription of Product
-Interactive website for organizong inventory of clothing and accessories You can:
+Interactive website for organizing inventory of clothing and accessories You can:
 Add items
 Delete items
-Update pricing
+Update items
+Filter items via category
+Add items to cart

 #### Future features coming soon!
-Update your inventory on the go!
+Checkout function coming soon!
 The mobile app is coming!
 Get notified when your inventory is getting low so you can purchase more or replace it with another item!